 When it’s time to communicate how things will be changing, “it’s a combination of keeping employees informed and how you keep them informed,” says Kevin.
 “If it is a start of major change, the communication process should involve senior managers and should be done face-to-face.
 As long as the employees get the information they need when they think they should get it, they will trust you.”

-Once the initial announcement has been made, it’s important to communicate changes to employees in terms that are meaningful to them.
+Once the initial announcement or holding statement has been made, it’s important to communicate changes to employees in terms that are meaningful to them.
 “This is when the internal comms teams need to work with line managers and middle managers to help them tell their teams what the impact of this change is going to be on each individual division,” says Kevin.
 “Senior managers are ill-equipped to be able to explain to each team individually how changes will affect them.
 But you can’t leave it to line managers to work it out for themselves; it requires a chain of communication, a dialogue that gives everyone an idea of what’s going on.”

 Fraser Allen is CEO of White Light and has worked on many internal comms strategies for brands such as Lloyds Banking Group, Standard Life, Royal Bank of Scotland and the global testing company Exova that recently merged with Element Materials Technology.